itsluap/luap-server/resources/[qb]/[jobs]/jim-mechanic/README.md

 - I personally use LJ's inventory system which makes it: `lj-inventory/html/images/`.
 I imagine other's are pretty similar.

 ### Config.JimShops
-- Set this to true if you are using my free qb-shops alternative, [jim-shops](https://github.com/jimathy/jim-shops)
+- Set this to true if you are using my free indigo-shops alternative, [jim-shops](https://github.com/jimathy/jim-shops)
 - Set to false to use default inventory style shops

 ### Config.JimMenu